 Purelymail is extremely flexible with where you can deliver your incoming mail.

-When mail is delivered to your users or to any domain you own, routing rules can be used to redirect it.
+When mail is delivered to any domain you own, account routing rules can be used to redirect it.
 They match a specific domain and any of:

-To create a routing rule, see the routing page in the account management portal.
+To create an account routing rule, see the routing page in the account management portal.

 A user's filters trigger when a message enters their inbox.
 They can be used to send the mail to a specific folder, give it a flag, reject it, or even redirect it based on logic that can inspect the message itself.
 You can see available filter options and configure them from webmail, under filters.